linrongbin16/fzfx.nvim/docs/ApiReferences/fzfx_helper.md

 ## `parsers`

-!> Note: This package is the most package inside `fzfx.helper`, please read this section before other sections.
+!> Note: This module is the most important one among all the modules inside `fzfx.helper`, please read this section before other sections.

-This sub-package contains all the parsers used for parsing user inputs & query results.
+This module contains all the parsers used for parsing user inputs & query results.
 For example the `FzfxLiveGrep` runs `rg --column -n --no-heading --color=always -H -S 'fzfx'` command (suppose you have `rg` and search for text `'fzfx'`) as the underlying command, the query results look like:

 <img width="70%" alt="image" src="https://github.com/linrongbin16/fzfx.nvim/assets/6496887/033cd998-3b06-4846-8cff-d2794216ebc0">